seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             Implementations are expected to utilize definition of string values that apply to their specific nomenclature supported.
-            If no such nomenclature exists, this column should not be populated or be set to an empty string (i.e. '')."
+            If no such nomenclature exists, this column should not be populated or be set to an empty string (i.e., '')."
         ::= { cAsymKeyEntry 19 }

     cAsymKeyAutoRekeyEnable OBJECT-TYPE